VelislavaMarinova/Cook-Book/README.md

 node server.js
 ```
 ## Basic dependencies
-* Use SoftUni practice server
+* Use SoftUni practice server as a database and REST api services
 * Use React JS for front-end
+* Use Firebase to deploy app